bkfox/aircox/aircox/programs/README.md

 ## Requirements
 * Sox (and soxi): sound file monitor and quality check
-* Requirements.txt for python's dependecies
+* requirements.txt for python's dependecies